Seddryck/DubUrl/docs/_docs/class-connectionUrl.md

 }
 ```

-The exact type of the connection object returned by the functions `Connect` or `Open` is depending of the scheme provided in the connection URI but it's always inheriting of the type `DbConnection`.
+The exact type of the connection object returned by the functions `Connect` or `Open` is depending of the scheme provided in the connection URL but it's always inheriting of the type `DbConnection`.
 As such, you can use it the same way than your classical `SqlConnection`, `OleDbConnection` or `OdbcConnection` or any other type of connection return by ADO.NET providers.